IBM-Cloud/docs/services/DevOpsInsights/jenkins_pipeline.md

 Add gates to your pipeline by using the `evaluateGate` command.
 Gates enforce DevOps Insights policies, which set test requirements for build promotion.

-This step requires one parameters.
+This step requires one parameter.
 It can also accept one optional parameter.

 | Parameter        | Definition    |
 | ----------------------------|---------------|
 | `policy`    | The name of the policy that the gate implements.
 The policy's name is defined in DevOps Insights. |
 | `forceDecision`      | _Optional_: Whether or not the pipeline stops depending on the gate's decision.
 Set this parameter to `true` to stop the pipeline from running if the gate fails.
 Set it to `false` to allow the pipeline to continue after a gate failure.
 By default, the value is `false`.     |

-Here are the parameters in an example command.
-In this command, the pipeline will continue running regardless of the gate's decision.
+The following example shows these parameters in a command.
+In this command, the pipeline continues to run regardless of the gate's decision.

 ```
 evaluateGate policy: 'Weather App Policy', forceDecision: 'true'